 Have a complex project?
 Contact us today to find out how stud welding can help!

 The Stud Welding Process

-Stud welding is a process by which a metal stud is joined to a metal workpiece by heating both parts with an arc.
+Stud welding is a process by which a metal stud, also referred to as a weld stud, is joined to a metal workpiece by heating both parts with an arc.
 A key factor that differentiates stud welding from other fastening processes is that the fastener is attached to the workpiece without marring the other side.

 The arc stud welding method provides highly reliable fastening for a wide variety of applications.
 This method allows almost any size or configuration of a metal stud to be welded quickly to a workpiece, while providing maximum weld penetration and reliability.

 Arc stud welding permits strong, one-sided welds on base metals with thicknesses starting at 0.048″ (1.2 mm).
 It produces welds in as little as 0.06 seconds.